John Stuart Mill (1806-1873 A.D.)

 John Stuart Mill was raised by his father James to be a genius.
-James believed that Genius was the product of learning and training.
-James' theory seems to have done well with John, but I have never heard or read of much with regards to the rest of the family.
+James believed that genius was the product of learning and training.
+James's theory seems to have done well with John, but I have never heard or read of much with regards to the rest of the family.

-James had a good job working for the British East India Tea company.
-John followed in his Dad footsteps and worked for the same Monopoly for thirty-five years or so.
+James had a good job working for the British East India Tea Company.
+John followed in his dad's footsteps and worked for the same monopoly for thirty-five years.

 John's other problem was depression.

 John Stuart met the love of his life when he was about twenty-four years old, unfortunately she was already married.
 But regardless they became lifelong companions, friends, and intellectual collaborators from that time forward.
-Their relationship became the talk of the town, and most people were very skeptical of the couple’s claims that their attraction was purely platonic.
-But most biographers seem to agree that even though John and Harriet lived together even during her husband's lifetime, and then married after his death, Johnny was probably not getting much if anything.
-After their marriage she was sick and bedridden most of the time, and, of course, while the old buck was alive, John and Harriet had too much class to be so mundane.
-Well ...Okay.
+Their relationship became the talk of the town and most people were very skeptical of the couples’ claims that their attraction was purely platonic.
+Most biographers agree that even though John and Harriet lived together, during her husband's lifetime, and then married after his death, John and Harriet were not involved sexually.

-After Harriet died John was, of course heartbroken.
-He actually turned her grave into a shrine and moved to where it was pretty much a part of his back yard.
+When Harriet died John was heartbroken.
+He turned her grave into a shrine and moved to where it was nearly a part of his backyard.
 There is absolutely no doubt that John loved Harriet.